Criminal Attorneys & DWI Lawyers in Covington, New Orleans, and Shreveport Louisiana

 We defend clients accused of shoplifting from all stores including: Abercrombie & Fitch, Academy Sports, Aeropostale, American Eagle, Apple, Banana Republic, Barnes & Noble, Bath & Body Works, Bed, Bath, and Beyond, Belk, Best Buy, Books-a-million, Burberry, Burlington, Costco, CVS, Dick’s Sporting Goods, Dillard’s, Dollar General, Dollar Tree, Family Dollar, Five Below, Finish Line/Footlocker, Gamestop, GAP, GNC, Hobby Lobby, Home Depot, Hot Topic, Jo-Ann Fabrics, JC Penney, Kohl’s, Kmart, Kroger, Lacoste, Lowes, Macy’s, Michael’s, Michael Kor’s, Nike, Nordstrom, Office Depot, OfficeMax, Old Navy, Pet-Co, PetSmart, Polo Ralph Lauren, Rite Aid, Ross, Sam’s Club, Sears, Sephora, Spencer’s, Staples, Sunglass Hut, Target, Things Remembered, Tommy Hilfiger, True Value, Tuesday Morning, Ulta, Vans, Walmart, Walgreens, Whole Foods, and many more.

 We represent clients charged with shoplifting charges throughout Louisiana.
-If you have a shoplifting charge anywhere in Louisiana, contact us at 225-964-6720.
+If you have a shoplifting charge anywhere in Louisiana, contact us.
 Some of the areas may include:

 Acadia, Church, Point, Crowley, Rayne, Allen, Kinder, Oakdale, Oberlin, Ascension, Donaldsonville, Gonzales, Port, Vincent, Assumption, Napoleonville, Pierre, Part, Avoyelles, Bunkie, Cottonport, Marksville, Beauregard, DeRidder, Bienville, Arcadia, Gibsland, Mount, Lebanon, Ringgold, Sparta, Bossier, Barksdale, Field, Bellevue, Benton, Bossier, City, Plain, Dealing, Caddo, Oil, City, Shreveport, Vivian, Calcasieu, DeQuincy, Lake, Charles, Maplewood, Sulphur, Vinton, Westlake, Caldwell, Columbia, Cameron, Cameron, Catahoula, Harrisonburg, Jonesville, Trinity, Troyville (now Jonesville), Claiborne, Haynesville, Homer, Concordia, Ferriday, Vidalia, De Soto, Grand, Cane, Logansport, Mansfield, East Baton Rouge, Baker, Baton Rouge, Port Hudson, Scotlandville, Zachary, East Carroll, Lake Providence, East Feliciana, Clinton, Jackson, Wilson, Evangeline, Basile, Mamou, Ville Platte, Franklin, Winnsboro, Wisner, Grant, Colfax, Machen, Montgomery, Pollock, Iberia, Jeanerette, New Iberia, Iberville, Plaquemine, White Castle, Jackson, Eros, Jonesboro, Vernon, Jefferson, Carrolton, Grand Isle, Gretna, Kenner, Metairie, Jefferson, Davis, Elton, Jennings, Lake, Arthur, Welsh, La Salle, Jena, Olla, Tullos, Lafayette, Lafayette, Youngsville, Lafourche, Larose, Lockport, Thibodaux, Lincoln, Ruston, Vienna, Livingston, Denham Springs, Livingston Parish, Maurepas, Port Vincent, Springfield, Springville, Madison, Richmond, Tallulah, Morehouse, Bastrop, Natchitoches, Campti, Natchitoches, Orleans, Algiers, Lafayette, City, New Orleans, Ouachita, Calhoun, Monroe, West, Monroe, Plaquemines, Belle Chasse, Braithwaite, Dalcour, Point a la Hache, Pointe, Coupee, New, Roads, Pointe Coupee, Rapides, Alexandria, Cheneyville, Glenmora, Lecompte, Pineville, Red River, Coushatta, Richland, Delhi, Rayville, Sabine, Many, St. Bernard, Arabi, Chalmette, St. Bernard, St. Charles, Boutte, Good Hope, Hahnville, Norco, St. Rose, St. Helena, Greensburg, St. James, Bringier, Convent, Lutcher, Saint, Michel, Vacherie, St. John the Baptist, Garyville, La, Place, Lucy, St. Landry, Eunice, Opelousas, Washington, St. Martin, Breaux Bridge, St. Martinville, St. Mary, Berwick, Franklin, Morgan, City, Patterson, St. Tammany, Covington, Folsom, Mandeville, Slidell, Tangipahoa, Amite City, Hammond, Independence, Kentwood, Ponchatoula, Roseland, Tensas, St. Joseph, Terrebonne, Houma, Schriever, Waterproof, Union, Bernice, Farmerville, Vermilion, Abbeville, Gueydan, Kaplan, Vernon, Fort Polk, Leesville, New Llano, Simpson, Washington, Bogalusa, Franklinton, Webster, Minden, Springhill, West Baton Rouge, Port Allen, West Baton Rouge, West Carroll, Floyd, Oak, Grove, West Feliciana, Bayou, Sara, St. Francisville, Winn, Dodson, and Winnfield.

-For shoplifting charges in Louisiana, you need to align yourself with a competent and experienced defense attorney like Carl Barkemeyer.
+For shoplifting charges in Louisiana, you need to align yourself with a competent and experienced defense attorneys like at the Barkemeyer Law Firm.
 He has all the experience and skills needed to fight your case.
 He listens to your case, analyses it, and tells you the possible defenses suitable for your case.
-Carl Barkemeyer fights aggressively to ensure you have good chances with your case.
-He has defended several cases of shoplifting in Louisiana and made significant impacts each time.
+Our shoplifting lawyers fight aggressively to ensure you have good chances with your case.
+We have defended hundreds of cases of shoplifting in Louisiana and made significant impacts each time.

-Attorney Carl can assist you in exploring your options, including plea bargain, entering a pretrial diversion program, raising defense strategies, and making negotiations.
-He is all about helping his clients to get the best possible outcome.
-Contact Carl Barkemeyer, Criminal Defense Attorney at 225-964-6720 for legal help today.
+We can assist you in exploring your options, including plea bargain, entering a pretrial diversion program, raising defense strategies, and making negotiations.
+We are all about helping our clients to get the best possible outcome.
+Contact the Barkemeyer Law Firm if you have a shoplifting charge anywhere in Louisiana.